JvanKatwijk/qt-dab/structure.md

 ----------------------------------------------------------------------------

 The directory "sources/frontend" contains the sources implementing the front end functionality.
-As mentioned, the front end implements the functionality for inputting a stream of samples from a device driver,  doing the required synchronizations on that stream, and converting samples to bits and interpreting the data.
+As mentioned, the front end implements the functionality for inputting a stream of samples from a device driver, doing the required synchronizations on that stream, converting samples to (soft) bits, building up a database with the descriptions of the services.

-The input data, a DAB frames, consists of three parts,
+One should realize that the input data, consists of DAB frames, where a DAB frame contains three parts:
   * a so-called NULL part followed by a data block with predefined contents usedfor synchronization;
-  * a few datablocks containing a description of the content, i.e. the services;  * data blocks with the actual content, data for services.
+  * a few datablocks containing  data for the description of the content, i.e. the services;
+  * data blocks with the actual content, the data for services.

-The first step is synchronization, i.e. ensuring that the front end takes the right samples for converting them into bits.
+The first step is synchronization, i.e. ensuring that the front end takes the right samples for converting them into bits, including correction for frequency errors of the tuning of the signal, the functionality is implemented by:

  * The class "sampleReader" implements reading the input and ensuring samples are available;